 Curated by: Michele Bertolino

-"In Speculare" (Jérôme de Vienne, 2019), a ray of sunlight – captured by a mirror placed outside the institution – enters this other space and undermines once again distorted space-time perceptions.
+"In Speculare" ( Jérôme de Vienne , 2019), a ray of sunshine - captured by a mirror placed in the garden in front of the building of the Sandretto Re Rebaudengo Foundation - enters this other dimension and once again unhinges the distorted space-time perceptions .

 "Here Not Here" is a speculated world, made up of subtractions, glimpses, superimpositions, references and unsolved sub-texts, a place of reflection that diverts our attention and resists any image that includes it in a glance.